UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Experimental results and analysis

 \textbf{Dataset and Evaluation Settings.} We evaluate the performance of time series forecasting on TS-S12 and GreenEarthNet \cite{10656834}.
 GreenEarthNet contains high-resolution vegetation sequences from Europe, each with 30 frames (10 historical, 20 future) at 5-day intervals, 4 Sentinel-2 bands (B2, B3, B4, B8), daily meteorological observations, and an elevation map.
 Its training/test sets include 23,816 and 4,205 samples, respectively.
 Note that the multimodal conditions in GreenEarthNet have inconsistent temporal dimensions; detailed fusion strategies are provided in Appendix B. Compared methods include: video prediction models (STAU \cite{chang2025stau}, Latte \cite{ma2025latte}, SyncVP \cite{pallotta2025syncvp}, LARP \cite{wang2024larp}, DFoT \cite{song2025history}, FAR \cite{gu2025long}); and for GreenEarthNet, additional non-generative baselines (PredRNN \cite{wang2022predrnn}, SimVP \cite{tan2025simvpv2}, Contextformer \cite{10656834}).
 Nongenerative methods follow sequence-to-sequence training/inference; generative methods use sequence-to-sequence training but autoregressive multi-frame prediction at inference.
 Historical sequence length ${T_\text{his}}$ is 4 (TS-S12) and 10 (GreenEarthNet).
 Metrics follow the reconstruction task.

-\textbf{Quantitative Comparison.} We summarize the time series forecasting results of all methods on the TS-S12 and GreenEarthNet datasets in Tables~\ref{tab:pred}-\ref{tab:predearthx}.
+\textbf{Quantitative Comparison.} We summarize the time series forecasting results of all methods in Tables~\ref{tab:pred}-\ref{tab:predearthx}.
 For the TS-S12 dataset, only 4 historical images are provided to predict future images with a sequence length ranging from 4$\sim$93.
-UniTS achieves the best forecasting results among all methods, improving by 1.52dB compared to SyncVP and reducing SAM by 1.54.
-The results on the GreenEarthNet dataset show that UniTS achieves the best performance in the raw four-band Sentinel-2 reflectance and NDVI forecasting task.
+UniTS achieves the best performance overall, outperforming SyncVP by 1.52 dB in PSNR and reducing SAM by 1.54.
+On GreenEarthNet, UniTS obtains the best results in forecasting raw four-band Sentinel-2 reflectance.
 Compared to the discriminative model Contextformer, which directly predicts NDVI, the NDVI derived from UniTS does not achieve the best result in SSIM.
-This is primarily because directly learning the single-channel NDVI is a relatively simpler regression task, whereas UniTS needs to simultaneously model the raw reflectance distribution, which presents a significantly higher learning challenge.
+This is primarily because directly learning the single-channel NDVI is a simpler regression task, whereas UniTS jointly models the more challenging distribution of raw reflectance across multiple bands.